enkidevs/curriculum/docker/fundamentals/storage/docker-volumes.md

   source=enki-volume,target=/~/enki nginx
 ```

 When creating a volume with `docker run`, if the volume at that path (or with that name) doesn't exist, docker will create one for use.
-If it does exists, docker will use the existing volume without creating a new one.
+If it does exist, docker will use the existing volume without creating a new one.

 If you mount an empty volume into a directory in the container in which files or directories already exist, these files or directories are copied into the volume.